-Remember that it is the sound that is important!
+Remember that it’s the sound that is important!

 Do we say a hospital or an hospital?
 The letter H of these two words is pronounced or not depending on whether you have an American or British accent.
-In American, the H is silent, so it looks more like an herb, a hospital…
+In American english, the H is silent, so it looks more like an herb, a hospital…

 Defined (the) or indefinite (a, an) article?